Hu Qili

-Hu Qili (胡启立; born 6 October 1929) is a former high-ranking politician of the Chinese Communist Party (CCP).
-He was a member of the CCP Politburo Standing Committee and a member of its Secretariat between 1987 and 1989.
-In 1989, he was purged because of his sympathy toward the students of the 1989 Tiananmen Square protests and his support for General Secretary Zhao Ziyang.
-However, he was able to get back into politics in 1991.
-In 2001, he was named chairman of the Soong Ching-ling Foundation.
+Hu Qili (胡启立; born 6 October 1929) is a former high-ranking politician of the Chinese Communist Party (CCP), known as a champion of the country's economic reform program in the 1980s.
+He was a leading member of the CCP Secretariat from 1985 to 1989 and a member of the CCP Politburo Standing Committee from 1987 to 1989.
+Following the 1989 Tiananmen Square protests and massacre, he was purged for his sympathy toward the student protesters and his support for General Secretary Zhao Ziyang's opposition to the use of armed force.
+However, he returned to politics in 1991.
+In 2001, he became chairman of the Soong Ching-ling Foundation.

+As of April 2024, Hu Qili is the only living member of 13th Politburo Standing Committee of the CPC from the first three plenary sessions.